How long is a half marathon anyway?

 Great Birmingham Run Half Marathon

-Take on a thrilling run at the Midlands' biggest and best running event!
-Thousands of Brummies pound the streets every year, from the heart of the city with an incredible atmosphere all the way.
+Take on the Midlands' biggest and best running event!
+Thousands of Brummies pound the streets every year, from the heart of the city with an incredible atmosphere all the way along the 13.1-miles.

 MK Half Marathon